 Wave Action is a consultancy partnership with a diverse range of experiences, skills and passion for the natural world.
-We are available for consultancy work, special commissions and advice.
-The page links above provide information on aspects of our work.
-The Roving Gazette is our blog of items that interest us.
+We provide consultancy services, special commissions and advice.

 Building on 25 years experience working with responsible extractive companies, conservation NGO’s and Government agencies, we focus on avoidance and management of impacts where humans and wildlife interact.
 Our specialist areas cover impacts on biodiversity related to both oil & gas and renewable energies, in addition to mining and multi-sector marine use.

-With decades of experience at sea and maintaining boats, we can provide specialist advice to you when looking to purchase or commission a new-build sailing boat.
-We can offer world-class advice and guidance, regardless of whether you are looking to get your first boat, or are looking for a highly customised, high-latitude expedition yacht.
+With decades of experience at sea and maintaining boats, we provide specialist advice to clients looking to purchase or commission a new-build sailing boat.
+We offer world-class guidance whether you’re looking to purchase your first boat, or looking for a highly customised, high-latitude expedition yacht.
 We are able to work with the builder of your choice.